 Our approach does not use any information about the target data (e.g., Waymo and nuScenes), making it a domain generalization method.
-Conversely, domain adaptation bridges the domain gap by exploiting knowledge about the target data, such as the average object size ([70]).
+Conversely, domain adaptation bridges the domain gap by exploiting knowledge about the target data, such as the average object size (Wang et al., 2020b).

-Semantic segmentation In Table 9 we show a comparison with the domain adaptation work for LiDAR point clouds of [77], who exploited the different sensors used to captured the data.
-Compared to all other experiments, where we reported on all matching classes, in these experiments we use the setup of [77], who used 2 classes for Waymo, namely person and the superclass vehicle, and 10 for nuScenes.
-However, while we trained our models on all 19 classes of SemanticKITTI, [77] trained only on the 10 classes they considered for nuScenes, making it easier for them to transfer their models.
-Due to the performance discrepancy of their baseline compared to ours (i.e., Cylinder3D), we consider the relative improvements of each approach.
+Semantic Segmentation In Table 9 we show a comparison with the domain adaptation work for LiDAR point clouds of Yi et al. (2021), who exploited the different sensors used to captured the data.
+Compared to all other experiments, where we reported on all matching classes, in these experiments we use the setup of Yi et al. (2021), who used 2 classes for Waymo, namely person and the super-class vehicle, and 10 for nuScenes.
+However, while we trained our models on all 19 classes of SemanticKITTI, Yi et al. (2021) trained only on the 10 classes they considered for nuScenes, making it